Mr-Rez/AI-GF/README.md

-HEllo, This is a useless project made by a useless boy Mr.Fardin.
+Hello, This is a useless project made by a useless boy Mr.Fardin.

 If you want to run this AI-Gf shit. you have to download python3